 Visitors to the exhibit were introduced to images of ‘Nettie The Fat Girl,’ a sideshow character who was fetishized for her size to Ashley Tipton, a winner of the American reality television show, “Project Runway.”
 Tipton is regarded as the first plus-size fashion designer to win the show.

 Aside from the exhibition, other signs prove that plus-size women are gaining a more prominent voice in fashion.
 Models like Sabina Karlson, Laura Wells, and Ashley Graham have been featured in high fashion magazines and commercial advertising.
 Barbie has even embraced a more natural figure with their line of curvy dolls that are a part of a diversity-focused collection.
 “They’ll all be called Barbie, but it’s the curvy one,” remarks a Time article, “with meat on her thighs and a protruding tummy and behind—that marks the most startling change to the most infamous body in the world.”

-Change is a wise word to note, for although this is a more inclusive movement occurring in fashion, it’s just another turn in the history of women’s bodies in fashion.
+Change is an important word to note.
+Although this is a movement towards inclusivity, it could also be just another turn in the history of the ideal female body.